glivera-team/glivera-team-template/README.md

 3. Uncomment task svgSpriteBuild
 4. Run task svgSpriteBuild
 5. Now you have sprite.svg in assets/i/sprite folder.
 By default you have svg4everybody script in your js.
 Also you have scss file _sprite.scss for styling sprite.
-6. Run svg4everybody in your main.js file
+6. Run svg4everybody in your main.js file.
+For including icons use jade mixin "icon"

 ```
 $(document).ready(function () {
 	svg4everybody({});
 });
 ```
-6. For including icons use jade mixin "icon"

 ## Working with images with PostCSS: